Ricky Lancelotti: Career

 In 1964, the single " Sick Chick" / "Ain't That Soul" was released by Rick Lancelot and the Peppermint Sticks.
 Rick Lancelot was Ricky Lancelotti.
 The single was composed by himself and Lolly Vegas.

 He was briefly the lead singer of the band Wolfgang, which featured Leland Sklar as their bass player.
 However they only ever recorded unreleased demo tracks.

 Death

-He died on April 7, 1980 at 35 years old.
+Lancelotti died of an overdose on April 7, 1980, at 35 years old.